maneta/apiman-studio/_posts/2017-02-27-first-release.md

 Overview
 ===
-While working on the [apiman](http://www.apiman.io/), we'd often run into the Swagger (now [OpenAPI](https://www.openapis.org/)) specification in a variety of places.
+While working on the [apiman](http://www.apiman.io/) project, we'd often run into the Swagger (now [OpenAPI](https://www.openapis.org/)) specification in a variety of places.
 Within the API Management space, this was typically needed purely for documentation purposes and located on the Developer Portal.
 API documentation is